DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 - Serialization uses preorder DFS with a null marker for missing children.
 - Deserialization consumes the serialized token stream exactly once.
 - String splitting and joining are treated as linear operations in the size of the serialized output.

+### **Time Complexity**: `O(n)`
+- **Single-Pass**: Both serialization and deserialization visit each node exactly once.
+- Serialization performs a constant amount of work per node and per null child.
+- Deserialization processes each token exactly once and reconstructs the tree in a single pass.
+- Total work is proportional to the number of nodes plus the number of null markers, which is still linear in `n`.

 ### **Space Complexity**: `O(n)`
 - **Linear Output Size**: The serialized string contains one token per node plus one token per null child.
 A binary tree with `n` nodes has `n + 1` null children, so the output is `O(n)` in size.